OlivierCollier/YottaProject2/README.md

 6. **Test our web-app!**

-To access our web-app and interactively use your own pictures, run the following command from the repository root:
+To access our web-app and interactively use your own pictures, run the following command from the repository root: (unfortunately, our final model does not fit on GitHub, so before that, you have to train your own using the instructions above...)

 ```
 streamlit run src/application/application.py